Peaceful Divorce and Amicable Divorce Without Court

 “Motivate to Mediate Training”

-Often a couple may need to mediate for financial reasons, yet they may have difficulty communicating or even sharing the same room together.
-In such a case, Susan Allan has invented her “Motivate to Mediate Training” which allows one partner to learn The 6 Part Conversation© before mediation begins so that new ways of thinking, listening, speaking and acting are created.
-In such cases, couples who have been arguing for years, and have been unable to discuss simple issues like meals, vacations or entertainment options, often find that they can now engage in a mediated discussion about the most crucial issues of their lives and of their family and children’s needs.
-In some cases, couples torn apart by retraining orders have found that their mutual financial benefits were best served by letting go of the past, learning new language skills and mediating to resolve their conflict.
+Often a couple may need to mediate for financial reasons, yet they may have difficulty communicating or even sharing the same room.
+In such a case, Susan Allan has invented her “Motivate to Mediate Training” which allows one partner to learn The 6 Part Conversation© before the mediation begins so that new ways of thinking, listening, speaking, and acting are created.
+In such cases, couples who have been arguing for years, and have been unable to discuss simple issues like meals, vacations, or entertainment options, often find that they can now engage in a mediated discussion about the most crucial issues of their lives and their family and children’s needs.
+In some cases, couples torn apart by retraining orders have found that their mutual financial benefits were best served by letting go of the past, learning this new way to communicate with Heartspace® language skills, and mediating to resolve their conflict.

 How Do I Begin?

-To find out if mediation is appropriate for you, call us at 805-695-8405 to discuss your options.
-If it seems appropriate, we will set up a telephone intake session for each of you so that you may learn more about mediation and can decide whether this process is the solution you have sought to work out your separation or divorce, understanding that mediation is the least stressful path to divorce.
-The Divorce Forum SM Collaborative Model also provides you with the training you need to mediate on-going co-parenting issues without your mediator once you have mastered the 6 Part Conversation© and Marital Mediation©.
+To find out if mediation is appropriate for you, call us at 818-314-1200 to discuss your options.
+We will set up a telephone intake session for each of you so that you may learn more about mediation and can decide whether this process is the solution you have sought to work out your separation or divorce, understanding that mediation is the least stressful and least expensive path to divorce.

 How can this Form of Mediation support Children?